meshcloud/meshcloud-docs/docs/meshstack.logging.md

 - Who gave or revoked a certain user access to a project?
 - Who updated the payment information on a project?

-The event tables always contain a reference (DB Id) to the user who created it and the timestamp of the event.
+The event tables always contain a reference to the user who created it and the timestamp of the event.

 ## Logging for error analysis